Kru people: Distribution

 The Kru are one of the many ethnic groups in Liberia, comprising 7% of the population.
 Theirs is also one of the main languages spoken.
 The Kru are one of the main indigenous group players in Liberia's socio-political activities.

 Notable people

 Notable ethnic Krus include the 25th President of Liberia George Weah, who is of mixed Kru, Gbee, Mano, and Bassa heritage, as well as his predecessor, President Ellen Johnson Sirleaf, who is of mixed Kru, Gola, and German ancestry.
-Dr. George Toe Washington, former Armed Forces Chief of Staff of Liberia and ambassador to the United States, Canada, and Mexic, is of Kru and Grebo ancestry.
+Dr. George Toe Washington, former Armed Forces Chief of Staff of Liberia and ambassador to the United States, Canada, and Mexico, is of Kru and Grebo ancestry.
 Football star William Jebor is exclusively of Kru background.
 Mary Broh, the former mayor of Monrovia, is of mixed Kru and Bassa ancestry.
 Didwho Twe, a judge and politician who ran for President of Liberia in 1951, was of Kru heritage.